 1. What did you enjoy most about Fifteen Minutes?
 Which character was your favorite?
 What was it about him or her that drew you in?

 2. Do you watch television talent competition shows?
-What are your thoughts about the opportunity for people to advance from “ see more
+What are your thoughts about the opportunity for see more